 Prior to selling a business, restructuring can be worthwhile.
 Maybe you wish to retain a niche activity for your own exploitation, or maybe a loss-making activity is reducing the overall value.
-Spin-offs are common.
+Spin-offs are common especially where there is commercial property which may not form part of the deal.
 We have employment and commercial expertise, and re-structure your company to obtain an optimal valuation.
 We plan carefully to avoid unexpected taxation charges, which often arise on any pre or post sale, asset transfer, or distribution.

 Prospective buyers request confidential information about your business, e.g. your customer list, financial information and your product information.
 Clearly you do not want to share this information with anyone else.
 We limit your exposure, protect your position and safeguard your business if the buyer walks away.
 Our confidentiality agreements fit your circumstances, and define appropriate timescales for selling your business.